mediax1/discord-ticket-bot/README.md

 The bot includes robust error handling and will notify the developer of any errors during command execution.
 Users will see a friendly message and can continue using the bot without disruption.

+## Join My Discord

+Join my Discord server for support or to chat with the community: [DarkEyes Discord](https://discord.gg/darkeyes)

+You can also DM me on Discord: `@mediax1`

 ## Contributing

 1. Fork the repository.